Formula-R1: Incentivizing LLM Reasoning over Complex Tables with Numerical Computation via Formula-Driven Reinforcement Learning: Introduction

-To address these challenges, we propose \textit{\textbf{For}mula \textbf{Tun}ing} (\textbf{Fortune}), a RL framework designed to teach LMs to perform symbolic reasoning over general tabular data through spreadsheet formula.
-Specifically, our framework leverages answer correctness of formula execution results as a reward signal to guide the LMs in deriving formulas through reasoning (Figure~\ref{fig:framework}).
-This approach reduces reliance on supervised formula annotations and enables LMs to generate executable formulas that answer questions over tables with improved accuracy.
-Extensive experiments validate the effectiveness of \textit{Formula Tuning}, demonstrating that RL is more effective than supervised fine-tuning (SFT) in enhancing the symbolic reasoning capabilities of LMs.
-We also find that initializing RL with SFT as a cold start \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} provides a stronger foundation and raises the upper bound of RL performance, with SFT serving as a form of knowledge injection.
-Notably, this enables a 7B model to outperform OpenAI o1 in overall performance \textit{(68.48\% vs. 66.90\%)}.
-Furthermore, we train both textual and symbolic reasoning components using RL in \textbf{Fortune++}.
-By jointly leveraging both components during inference, our method achieves strong performance across multiple benchmarks \textit{(e.g., 82.54\% on WikiTQ, 95.06\% on TabFact, 87.24\% on HiTab, 80.47\% on FinQA, and 93.20\% on AIT-QA)}.
+To address these challenges, we propose \textit{\textbf{For}mula \textbf{Tun}ing} (\textbf{Fortune}), an RL framework designed to teach LLMs to perform symbolic reasoning over general tabular data through spreadsheet formulas.
+Specifically, our framework uses execution success and answer correctness from formula execution as reward signals to guide LLMs in deriving formulas through reasoning.
+This design reduces reliance on supervised formula annotations and enables LLMs to generate executable formulas that answer questions over tables more accurately.
+Extensive experiments on seven benchmark validate the effectiveness of \textit{Formula Tuning}, showing that RL is more effective than supervised fine-tuning (SFT) at enhancing the symbolic reasoning capabilities of LLMs.
+We also find that initializing RL with an SFT cold start \citep{deepseekai2025deepseekr1incentivizingreasoningcapability} provides a stronger foundation and improves the upper bound of RL performance, with SFT serving as a form of knowledge injection.
+Based on this framework, we train \textbf{Formula-R1}.
+Furthermore, we train both textual and symbolic reasoning components with RL in \textbf{Formula-R1-Plus}.
+By jointly leveraging both components during inference, our method achieves strong performance across multiple benchmarks, including 82.54\% on WikiTQ, 95.06\% on TabFact, 87.24\% on HiTab, 80.47\% on FinQA, and 93.20\% on AIT-QA, outperforming previous methods on all five publicly available benchmarks.